 At the beginning of every year, minimum wages are updated in many countries.
 However, the concept of a minimum wage is not ubiquitous: we won’t find the lowest legal remuneration in Nordic countries, Italy, Switzerland or Singapore.
-Although South Africa is not among the countries that ratified the United Nations Minimum Wage Convention, this concept is well-known and practised there.
+Even so, in Hong Kong this concept is well-known and practised.

 Prices of basic food products

 For the purpose of this report, we created an example of a shopping basket filled with items from the 8 universal food groups: bread, milk, rice, eggs, cheese, meat, fruits and vegetables.
 Even though this list is short and frugal, these products meet the nutritional needs of an adult and the prices are constantly monitored around the world.

 In Hong Kong, for a basket filled with basic items from the list above, you will have to pay around HK$1,657.13.